Land Boundary in the Northern Part of Isla Portillos (Costa Rica v. Nicaragua)

 In view of the claims made by Costa Rica in the case concerning the Land Boundary in the Northern Part of Isla Portillos (Costa Rica v.
 Nicaragua) and the close link between those claims and certain aspects of the dispute in the case concerning Maritime Delimitation in the Caribbean Sea and the Pacific Ocean (Costa Rica v.
 Nicaragua), by an Order of 2 February 2017, the Court joined the two proceedings.

 After holding hearings on the merits of the joined cases from 3 to 13 July 2017, the Court delivered its Judgment in the joined cases on 2 February 2018 in which it, inter alia, found that Costa Rica has sovereignty over the whole northern part of Isla Portillos, including its coast up to the point at which the right bank of the San Juan River reaches the low-water mark of the coast of the Caribbean Sea, with the exception of Harbor Head Lagoon and the sandbar separating it from the Caribbean Sea, sovereignty over which appertains to Nicaragua within the boundary defined in paragraph 73 of the Judgment.
-It also found that, by establishing and maintaining a military camp on Costa Rican territory, the Nicaragua has violated the sovereignty of the Republic of Costa Rica, and that Nicaragua must remove its military camp from Costa Rica territory.
+It also found that, by establishing and maintaining a military camp on Costa Rican territory, the Nicaragua has violated the sovereignty of Costa Rica, and that Nicaragua must remove its military camp from Costa Rica territory.

 This overview is provided for information only and in no way involves the responsibility of the Court.